 Boring Girl Beauty Tips: The Nails

 If you’re not into manicures, it doesn’t mean you can’t have beautiful nails every day.
 It’s a matter of keeping them clean, and well-maintained.
 Just clean out underneath the nail, and file them when they get too long, or chip!
-My go to filer is the Julep Emery Board.
 I can file down and shape my nails, with one tool.
 I like my nails squared off, it’s easier for me to function in life with my nails squared off.
 Growing up my nails were super long, but after having the kids, I just prefer them shorter.
 I keep a little length, but not so long I can poke the kids in the back seat from the driver’s seat, if you know what I mean!
 No matter what, they’re always clean, and filed.

 I have a terrible habit of picking at my cuticles.
 I used to do it all the time as a kid, which drove my mom nuts.
 After I got older, I would pick at them when they got all dried out, and there were things to pick at.
 Now I normally do it when I’m anxious, or “going through it.”

 When did it change from picking at dried out cuticles, to just picking my cuticles when I’m “too in my head?”
 Simply put: I decided to take care of my cuticles!
 Cutting cuticles invites infection, so instead, use cuticle oil that dissolves the cuticle, making it easier to remove.
 Vanish Cuticle Softener & Remover helps soften the cuticles, which makes it easier to use a cuticle pusher to push them back.
 After pushing them back, soak hands in a bit of warm, soapy water for a few minutes.
 Wash hands, pat dry and those cuticles should be gone without ever having to cut them!

 Every woman has room for a little cuticle oil roll on in their purse, or pocket.
 Get yourself the a cuticle oil roll-on.
 Put one in your nightstand, and one in your purse, or coat pocket.
 When you’re standing in line, waiting for your coffee order, or sitting in the car at carpool, take a minute to roll on some cuticle oil to keep your cuticles, and nails, hydrated and healthy!
 Before you put your head on the pillow at night, take the oil out of your nightstand, roll a little on your cuticles, and then hit the hay.
 Doesn’t take long, and it’s well worth it!
 Crusty, dried out cuticles and skin is not going to make any woman feel beautiful.
 Take my word for it, because I’ve been there, done that.

 STOP.
 WAIT.
 BEFORE you slap the color onto your nails, file and shape your nails.
 WAIT.
 Don’t put the color on just yet!
 Once the nails are properly shaped, go ahead and use a great hand scrub, and cuticle treatment!
 It gets all the garbage off the nails, and hands, giving a clean slate to start the painting process.

 We’re not done!
 Use a base coat!
 One, it keeps the nails healthier, and if you’re like me and use wild colors, it’ll keep the nails from being stained by the nail polish.
 Plus, there’s no harm in putting a base coat on nails.
 It’ll give a nice primer for the nail polish.
 It goes on smoother when there’s a base coat.
 After the base coat, it’s all about the color.

-Go for acetone-free polish removers.
-My personal favorite is the Clean Slate Conditioning Nail Polish Remover & Pump.
+Go for acetone-free polish removers when removing your nail paint.
 It won’t dry out your nails, or your cuticles.
 You’ve worked super hard to keep your nails, and cuticles hydrated, why screw that up with a polish remover that will dry everything out again!